Jack de Vries (soccer): Venezia

 On July 7, 2022, de Vries officially returned to Venezia, joining the club on a permanent deal for a reported $1 million transfer fee.

+Loans in Finland and Italy

-In February 2023, de Vries was loaned to Finnish side KTP along with teammate Damiano Pecile.
+On February 12, 2023, de Vries was loaned to Finnish side KTP, along with teammates Damiano Pecile and Gabriel Sandberg.
+The loan deal expired in June of the same year.

+On September 1, 2023, de Vries joined Serie C club Vis Pesaro on a season-long loan.

+Den Bosch

+On August 2, 2025, de Vries signed a two-season contract with Den Bosch in the Netherlands.

 International career

 On April 22, 2019, de Vries was selected into the United States under-17 squad for the CONCACAF U-17 Championship.
 He made his international debut in their opening match against Canada.
 He made one more appearance, as a starter against Barbados, as the United States finished as runners-up and qualified for the FIFA U-17 World Cup.